 Create a competitive field of runners that are aiming to reach the highest numbers possible (hours), and to put out some of the biggest numbers of all Backyard Ultra affiliate events.

 Create a great atmosphere with returning runners that have helped shape that atmosphere from past years at OBU, with the ability for new runners to gain entry into OBU.

 Provide women with greater opportunity to gain entry into this format, as it's shown there is a large disparity of men to women in the backyard ultra format.

-All female runners that participated (regardless of result) in the 2020 and 2021 OBU.
+All female runners that participated (regardless of result) in the 2022 or 2023 OBU.

 If one of these runners does not take advantage of their early registration, they will then have to get in via the general registration (see below).

 General Registration: November, 11 2023 at 7:30 AM EST